NikParadis/capstone/content/articles/first-blog-post.md

 All the electrical components are expected to arrive in the coming week or two as well.

 ## Testing Stages
 The goal is to test the circuitry and the heating element with the blade first.
 If either of those have faults, we need to iron them out before proceesing with the base or any other aspect of the design.
-Initially, we want to ensure that:
+Initially, we want to ensure:

 1. Our circuitry works as expected (power consuption is ~500 Watts)
 2. The blade reaches ~132 degrees Celcius